tmiller-10/480-Miller-Site-Project/content/blog/my-project.md

 description: "Some summary description"
 cover:
   hidden: false
-  image: "profile.png"
+  image: "Tyler Miller FIJI Headshot.jpeg"
   caption: "Me working on the project"
 ---

-This is a blog post.
-You don't need to have one, but it's nice!
+My name is Tyler Miller and I am a current Computer Science student at Allegheny College.

 ## More information